William Booth (forger): Co-conspirators

 and received £5 from them as it was their charitable custom to support women sentenced to transportation for forgery.
 She arrived at Port Jackson (now Sydney), New South Wales on 9 January 1814.

 George Scot and John Yates Snr., were each sentenced to be transported for seven years.
 All the other defendants were acquitted.
 Booth's wife, who witnesses said was active in the process of making forgeries, was not charged, as wives were considered to be under the control of their husbands.

 Booth's Farm

-The farmhouse was demolished in 1974, much of the farm – still known as Booth's Farm – having been sold off for housing.
-An archaeological excavation was conducted at that time.
+The largely 17th-century farmhouse, albeit including parts of an earlier timber-framed building, was demolished in 1974, much of the farm – still known as Booth's Farm – having been sold off for housing.
+An archaeological excavation was conducted at that time, with finds including 13th-century pottery.
 As late as October 1956, 45 bank tokens forged by Booth, using metal alloy instead of silver, were found in a garden on Foden Road, formerly part of the farm.

 What remained of the farm became a sand and gravel quarry (the site is on Bunter Pebble Beds), and later a landfill site and eventually a nature reserve, with additional housing built in the 2010s.
 During the latter period, the buried foundations of the farmhouse were re-exposed and an information board placed alongside them.